 Using Salary Data for Negotiations

 When negotiating an AI role, come prepared with specific data points.
 Know the salary range for your exact role title, target location, and experience level.
 Our data shows that candidates who cite specific market benchmarks typically negotiate 10-15% higher offers than those who don't.
-Remember that total compensation includes base salary, equity, bonuses, and benefits—our benchmarks focus on base salary ranges as disclosed in job postings.
+Remember that total compensation includes base salary, equity, bonuses, and benefits.
+Our benchmarks focus on base salary ranges as disclosed in job postings.

 2026 AI Salary Trends